psychemedia/storytelling-notes/knight-york-fish-ring.md

 " It will not be fortunate for you, in sooth ", says she, " to go against the woman.
 Harder for you than ail else ", says she, " is the serpent which guards the stronghold. "

 " Name me not `[She is not my country name.
 Cr.]`", says Fraech. " I think her not faithful.

-1. Captives.
-Cr.

-2. LL : save knowledge only.

-3. They receive her.
-Cr.

-I think thou art faithful- We know that thou wilt not deceive us, since thou art of the Ulster-folk. "
+I think thou art faithful.
+We know that thou wilt not deceive us, since thou art of the Ulster-folk. "

 " Who of the Ulstermen are ye? " says she.

-" Hère is Conall Cearnach, the best warrior among the

-Ulstermen ", says Fraech.
-She throws two hands upon the neck of Conall Cearnach. " The Destruction will arrive tins time ' ", says she, " seeing that he has come, for it is to him was prophesied the destruction ot tins castle.
+" Hère is Conall Cearnach, the best warrior among the Ulstermen ", says Fraech.
+She throws two hands upon the neck of Conall Cearnach. " The Destruction will arrive this time `[Has come in this expedition.
+Cr.]` ", says she, " seeing that he has come, for it is to him was prophesied the destruction ot this castle.
 Let me go hence ", says she. " I shall not be at the milking of the cows.
 I shall leave the stronghold with open gate : it is I who fasten it.
-I shall say that the calves were sucking 2 .
-Ye may come into the castle, if but they are asleepî.
-Most grievous for you is the serpent which is at the castle ; many hosts are destroyed by it4. " " Thus shall we go ", says Conall.
+I shall say that the calves were sucking `[It is for drink the calves were sucking.
+Cr.]` .
+Ye may come into the castle, if but they are asleep `[Come thou into the dun when they are sleeping.
+Cr.]`.
+Most grievous for you is the serpent which is at the castle ; many hosts are destroyed by it `[Several tribes are let loose from it (i.e. of serpents).
+Cr.]`. " " Thus shall we go ", says Conall.

 They go against the stronghold.
 The serpent springs into the belt of Conall Cearnach, and they pillage the castle straightway.
 Thereupon they rescue the wife and the three sons, and take what is best of the jewels of the castle.
-And Conall looses the serpent ont of bis belt, and neither of them did harm to the other.
+And Conall looses the serpent out of bis belt, and neither of them did harm to the other.

 And they go into the realm of the Northern Picts, so that he takes from there three of their cows.

 And they went to the castle of Ollach mac Briuin, into Aird hUa n-Eachdach.
 It is there that Conall Cearnach's man died, while driving the cows: Biccne son of Laegaire by name.
-It is from this comes ".
-Inber mBiccne ", at Bennchur.
+It is from this comes " Inber mBiccne ", at Bennchur.
 And they brought their cows across from there.
-It is there they casttheir horns from them; so that from this comes " Tracht mBeannchuir. "
+It is there they cast their horns from them; so that from this comes " Tracht mBeannchuir. "

 Thereupon Fraech departed to his land, and bis sons and his wife and his cows with him : so that he went with Oilill and Meadb to the Reaving of the Cows from Cuailne.

 THE END.
 Amen.

-i.
-Has come in this expedition.
-Cr.

-2. It is for drink the calves were sucking.
-Cr.

-3. Come thou into the dun when they are sleeping.
-Cr.

-4. Several tribes are let loose from. it (i. c. of serpents).
-Cr.